Qi Baishi: Early life

-He was born in Xiangtan, Hunan and grew up in a family of low-income background.
+He was born in Xiangtan, Hunan.
 He lived with his parents, grandparents, and eight younger sisters and brothers.
 Qi was schooled for less than a year due to illness.
 However, he was too weak to do much of the work and this was when he became a carpenter.
-While Qi was growing up, he came upon a Chinese manual of painting, this was what sparked his interest in art and painting animals, insects and other types.
+While Qi was growing up, he read Chinese manual of painting, which sparked his interest in art and painting animals, insects and other types.
 In his paintings, he depicted things that people have seen, however, he did not start following this motto until much later in his life.
 He first studied the Manual of the Mustard Seed Garden (芥子園畫傳) and used performers, mainly opera, for models to practice his work.
 After using opera performers as models, Qi turned to anyone he knew to pose for him.

 Training and education

-“Qi Baishi started receiving artistic training from Hu Qinyuan (胡沁園) which consisted of fundamentals in gongbi (工筆) mode, which features fine brushwork and meticulous detail” (Jung Ying Tsao p.
-199).
+“Qi Baishi started receiving artistic training... which consisted of fundamentals in gongbi (工筆) mode, which features fine brushwork and meticulous detail”.
 He was taught that every aspect of painting mattered, from the subject matter to the way the ink was applied to the paper.
 His landscape paintings came as a result of his next mentor Tan Pu.
-Because of his training, he then realized that he could pursue art as his full-time career instead of just dreaming to become a professional artist (Jung Ying Tsao p.
-199-201).
+Because of his training, he then realized that he could pursue art as his full-time career instead of just dreaming to become a professional artist.
 Despite his training in gongbi, Qi is famed for painting in the freely expressive xieyi (寫意 ‘sketching thoughts’) style.